-- These Bye-Laws shall apply for all elections conducted by cross-campus ballot, and for all elections of members referred to in the Constitution Officers of the Union other than - 1.1.
+- 1. These Bye-Laws shall apply for all elections conducted by cross-campus ballot, and for all elections of members referred to in the Constitution other than - 1.1.
 Management Group Chairs and Treasurers - 1.2.
 Representatives to Council

 The Returning Officer